drupal/drupal/sites/all/README.txt

-// $Id: README.txt,v 1.1 2006/11/11 22:53:59 drumm Exp $
+// $Id: README.txt,v 1.2 2006/12/18 11:20:06 dries Exp $

 This directory should be used to place downloaded and custom modules and themes which are common to all sites.
 This will allow you to more easily update Drupal core files.
+These modules and themes should be placed in subdirectories called modules and themes as follows:

+  sites/all/modules
+  sites/all/themes